mstephen19/nanolith/README.md

 No matter what your use-case of Nanolith is, you will always start with the `define()` function.
 This function takes an object containing (sync or async) task definitions, and returns an object representing the **Nanolith API**, which can be used to access Nanolith's main functionalities.

-To get started, create a separate file dedicated to task definitions and export a variable pointing to the awaited value of the `define()` function containing your definitions 🗒️
+To get started, **create a separate file dedicated to task definitions** and export a variable pointing to the awaited value of the `define()` function containing your definitions 🗒️ It is **absolutely key** to ensure that you don't have any other function calls within this file.

 ```TypeScript
 // worker.ts 💼